-Length of illness is based on response to the item #4 "Length of last illness" in the "General Information" section of the estate tax return.
-There is no guarantee that this question has always been answered accurately, so that one may worry about the quality of this variable.
-In Table II, I show how length of illness varies with age and gender.
+of this variable.
+In Table 2, I show how length of illness varies with age and gender.
 Instantaneous deaths become less common with age and they are more common for men than women, with the difference shrinking with age.
 This pattern seems reasonable and is consistent with this variable containing information about the actual length of illness.

 A more direct tests of the informativeness of this variable can be obtained by regressing income a few years before death on the length of illness.
-Table III shows the results.
-The simple regression of 1969 AGI on the length of illness produces a perverse positive coefficient on the lengthy illness.
+Table 3 shows the results.14 The simple regression of 1969 AGI on the length of illness produces a perverse positive coefficient on the lengthy illness.
 Note though that this is actually consistent with the effect of truncation (only estates greater than \$120,000 are observed) in the presence of an effect of illness on net worth: when those suffering from lengthy illness die with lower net worth, some of them drop out of sample.
 Because wealth is strongly correlated with AGI, this leads to eliminating from the sample some relatively low AGI individuals who suffered from a lengthy illness, thereby increasing the truncated sample mean of AGI conditional on long illness.
 Consistently with this story, the effect disappears when the sample is restricted to those with 1969 AGI greater than \$50,000 - a subsample where truncation is less important.
 When a similar exercise is repeated using 1974 AGI, estimates for the full sample are no longer positive and the effect of lengthy illness for the subsample of those with 1969 AGI greater than \$50,000 is large, negative and significant.
 This suggests that individuals who suffered from a long illness already experienced a drop in income as of 1974.
 Comfortingly, the coefficient on medium illness is very close to zero: such an illness should not yet have had its onset as of 1974.
 The final column reports the results of regressing the change in AGI between 1969 and 1974 on the length of illness, while rudimentarily controlling for truncation by including 1969 AGI in regression (this strategy is further discussed below).
-This specification again suggests that income fell by 1974 for those who suffered from a length illness.
-Overall, the fact that 1974 AGI responds to length illness but 1969 AGI does not is supportive of the length of illness containing real information.
-Furthermore, the difference between results for full and restricted samples is suggestive of the presence of an effect of the length of illness on net worth that leads to selection effect due to truncation.
+This specification again suggests that income fell by 1974 for those who suffered from a lengthy illness.
+Overall, the fact that 1974 AGI responds to lengthy illness but 1969 AGI does not is supportive of the length of illness containing real information.
+Furthermore, the difference between results for full and restricted samples is suggestive of the presence of an effect of the length of illness on net worth that leads to selection effect due to truncation.15

-C. First stage - truncation
+2.3 First stage - truncation

 The econometric objective is to measure the impact of terminal illness on net worth and other variables reported on tax returns.
-Denote by $W_i$ the value of net worth of individual i, by $D_i$ the indicator(s) of the length of terminal illness and by $X_i$ values of any other relevant control variables.
+Denote by W_i the value of net worth of individual i, by D_i the indicator(s) of the length of terminal illness and by X_i values of any other relevant control variables.
 I assume the following relationship:

-(1) $$\ln(W_i) = \gamma D_i + \beta X_i + \varepsilon_i,$$

-and I am interested in estimating $\gamma$ .
+$$\ln(W_i) = \gamma D_i + \beta X_i + \varepsilon_i \tag{1}$$ and I am interested in estimating γ .
 Two econometric concerns need to be addressed.
-First, $W_i$ is observed only if an estate tax return is filed.
-I observe $(W_i, D_i, X_i)$ only when:

-where T is the threshold for inclusion in the sample (T is \$120,000 for the whole sample but I will also consider truncating the sample at higher thresholds).
+First, W_i is observed only if an estate tax return is filed.
+I observe (W_i, D_i, X_i) only when:16 where T is the threshold for inclusion in the sample (T is \$120,000 for the whole sample but I will also consider truncating the sample at higher thresholds).
 As a result, this is an example of a truncated regression (the difference between this setup and a more common censored regression is that here individuals with wealth below the threshold are not observed).